-Cost-plus pricing is a methodology in which the selling price of a product is determined, based on unit costing, by adding a certain mark-up or profit premium to the cost of the product.
+Cost-plus pricing is a methodology in which the selling price of a product is determined, based on unit costing, by adding a mark-up or profit premium to the cost of the product.

 In simple words, it is a strategy of pricing a product in the market by adding a specific margin to the cost of that product.
-This margin, or better known as mark-upMark-upThe percentage of profits derived over the cost price of the product sold is known as markup.
+This margin, better known as mark-upMark-upThe percentage of profits derived over the cost price of the product sold is known as markup.
 It is determined by dividing the company's total profit by the cost price of the product and multiplying the result by 100., is the entrepreneur’s profit.

 Thus, a stepwise approach is: